Communities

 Examples

-Throughout these examples binary strings are represented as fixed width and all other numbers are base 10 (decimal).
+Throughout these examples binary strings are represented as fixed width font and all other numbers are base 10 (decimal).

 Non-recurring examples